contactandyc/another-c-library/2_timing.md

 void   - this doesn't have a size and is a special type
 ```

 A byte is represented by 8 bits.
 The range of 1 bit would be 0-1, two bits 0-3, and so on.
 For 8 bits, the range is 0-255.
 The short has a range of 0-((256*256)-1) or 0-65535.
 C counts from 0 (all bits off) instead of 1.
-In addition to this these types can be signed (the default) or unsigned.
+Types can be signed (the default) or unsigned.
 If the data type is unsigned, the number range will start with zero.
-Otherwise, the number range will begin -(2^(number of bits-1)) to (2^(number of bits-1))-1.
+Otherwise, the number range will be between -(2^(number of bits-1)) and (2^(number of bits-1))-1.
 A signed char will range from -128 to 127.
 A signed char and a char are the same thing.

 size_t is a type that is defined in C to represent the number of bits that the cpu is and is unsigned (meaning it can't be negative).  ssize_t is a signed alternative.
 On a 64 bit system, a long and ssize_t are equivalent.